mohanarunachalam/thibaultlaurens.github.io/_posts/2013-01-12-generics-with-csharp.md

 ---
 {% include JB/setup %}

 One of the most important new feature of C# 2.0 (released in 2005) was the introduction of **generics**.
-Knowing how they are implemented is essential to understand advances and key features they will bring later to C# and the .NET framework (technologies like `LINQ` for example).
+Knowing how they are implemented is essential to understand key features they will bring later to C# and the .NET framework (technologies like `LINQ` for example).

 * * *

 #### What are generics? ####

-Also called parametric polymorphism, generics consists in declaring a type with a type parameter that will be instantiated when it will be needed.
+Also called parametric polymorphism, generics consist in declaring a type with a type parameter that will be instantiated when it will be needed.
 It adds a great flexibility to the language.

 In C#, you can declare generics with the help of `<T>` where `T` is the parameterized type.
 Classes, interfaces, methods, properties and even delegates can be used as a generic type.
 The exemple below declares a simplified version of the `List<T>` class (available in the .NET framework).